Non-Degree Seeking BCBA Online Course Sequence

 - Non-degree seeking students are not eligible for Federal Financial Aid.

-Credits Earned as a Non-Degree Seeking Student may be used in a Masters Program at UWF!
+Credits Earned as a Non-Degree Seeking Student at UWF may be used in a Masters Program!

-Students may take a maximum of 12 semester hours as a non-degree student and apply those credits to a master's degree program at UWF.
-That is, students may begin the ABA coursework as a non-degree student and apply for admission to the master's degree program for a later semester.
+Students may take a maximum of 12 semester hours as a non-degree student at UWF and apply those credits to a master's degree program at UWF.
+That is, students may begin the ABA coursework as a non-degree student and apply for admission to the MA in Exceptional Student Education with Specialization in ABA degree program for a later semester.

 For more information, email us today at ABA@uwf.edu.